lotzk/rust-isabelle-client/readme.md

 ### Server

 Use the `run_server` function to start an Isabelle server or obtain the information (port, password) of a locally running instance, if the name is known.
+A running server can be exited using the `exit` method.

 Here is an example for starting a server name "my-server".